ErrorTzy/writings/notes/Kate_Proseminar/Korsgaard_Personal_Identity_and_the_Unity_of_Agency.md

----
-number headings: auto, first-level 1, max 6, 1.1
-title: Personal Identity and the Unity of Agency Handout
+# Personal Identity and the Unity of Agency Handout

----
-# 1 Intro
+## Intro

 Two views on a person